-This list of subjects is just the beginning and will be shaped by the learners and their interests as Socelor grows.
-The modules are based on problems that we need to address and the list is currently limited to global problems.
-There is no reason for learners not to suggest their own interests and we can look for others who might want to study the same subjects – either global problems or local problems.
+Socelor module topics are based on the problems that we need to address within society; the list is currently limited to global problems.
+There is no reason for learners not to suggest their own global or local topic interests, and we can look for others who might want to join in a bespoke study group.

 Following is a list of modules that you can enrol in to obtain a certificate of completion.
 The evaluation of your work will not be in depth but you will be given an indication of quality on a scale of 1 – 5 (from poor to brilliant).
 The only topic that you are required to study when studying module by module is The Science of Learning.
 Until this module is completed, this is the only module that is available for you to study.